Peter Garrett: Opposition (2004–2007)

 While some in the media labelled him a "turncoat", some, such as Eureka Street and the Canberra Times columnist and ANU academic John Warhurst, defended his need to be a "team player" if he was going to succeed in the political game "from the inside".

-Garrett campaigned for Labor in the 2006 Victorian state election, causing some controversy when he sent a letter to voters in the seat of Melbourne, where Labor and the Greens were embroiled in a tight contest.
+Garrett campaigned for Labor in the 2006 Victorian state election, in the campaign he sent a letter to voters in the seat of Melbourne, where Labor and the Greens were embroiled in a tight contest.
 In the letter Garrett urged voters not to vote for the Greens, claiming they were in alliance with the conservative Liberal Party.
 This incurred the ire of Greens Leader, and former Garrett ally, Bob Brown, who accused Garrett of having "sold out" and of going against the environmental movement since joining the Labor Party.

 In December 2006, Kevin Rudd appointed Garrett to his Shadow Cabinet as Shadow Minister for Climate Change, the Environment, Heritage and the Arts.
 Garrett supported Rudd in that month's leadership spill, a decision he would later come to regret, saying years later that it was "certainly the biggest mistake" he made in his political career.

 During the 2007 election campaign, Garrett caused some controversy after the journalist Steve Price claimed that Garrett had said to him Labor would change their policies if put in power.
 This was disputed by Garrett as a "short jocular conversation".
 Garrett was comfortably re-elected for Kingsford Smith in the election, with a 4.56% swing towards him.